-Missing nuts, bolts, cotter keys, or other parts.

-Bent, loose, or broken parts, such as steering column, steering gear box, or tie rods.

-If power steering equipped, check hoses, pumps, and fluid level; check for leaks.

-Steering wheel play of more than 10 degrees (approximately 2 inches movement at the rim of a 20-inch steering wheel) can make it hard to steer.
+- Missing nuts, bolts, cotter keys, or other parts. - Bent, loose, or broken parts, such as steering column, steering gear box, or tie rods. - If power steering equipped, check hoses, pumps, and fluid level; check for leaks. - Steering wheel play of more than 10 degrees (approximately two inches movement at the rim of a 20inch steering wheel) can make it hard to steer.

+Figure 2.1 illustrates a typical steering system.